White football logo

 While American football has not matched the global popularity of other sports, its fan base is steadily growing in several countries.
 Here are the top ten countries contributing to the NFL’s international fan community:

-The Super Bowl Halftime Show: A Star-Studded Tradition
+The Super Bowl Halftime Show: Who’s performing at the Super Bowl 2025?

 When is the Halftime Show?